Type IIA String Theory and tmf with Level Structure: Abstract

 \section{Abstract}

 We look at a new \stringh tangential structure first introduced by Devalapurkar and relate it to the $W_7=0$ condition of Diaconescu-Moore-Witten for type IIA string theory and M-theory.
-We show that a \stringh structure on the target space automatically satisfies the $W_7=0$ condition and we also explain when the $W_7=0$ condition gives rise to a \stringh structure.
-Devalapurkar initially constructed $\MTString^h$ in such a way that it orients $\tmf_1(3)$, we extend Devalapurkar's orientation and show that $\MTString^h$ orients $\tmf_1(n)$.
-We compute the homotopy groups of $\MTString^h$ in the dimensions relevant for physical applications, and apply them to anomaly cancellation applications for compactifications of type IIA string theory.
+We show that a \stringh structure on the target space automatically satisfies the $W_7=0$ condition and we also explain when the $W_7=0$ condition lifts to a \stringh structure.
+Devalapurkar initially constructed $\MTString^h$ in such a way that it orients $\tmf_1(3)$; we extend Devalapurkar's result, showing that $\MTString^h$ orients $\tmf_1(n)$.
+We compute the homotopy groups of $\MTString^h$ in the dimensions relevant for physical applications, and apply them to anomaly cancellation applications for certain compactifications of type IIA string theory.